shaik1002/biggitlabbomb/doc/user/project/issues/managing_issues.md

 ## Edit an issue

-> - Minimum role to edit an issue [changed](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/169256) from Reporter to Planner in GitLab 17.7.

 You can edit an issue's title and description.

 Prerequisites:

-- You must have at least the Planner role for the project, be the author of the issue, or be assigned to the issue.
+- You must have at least the Reporter role for the project, be the author of the issue, or be assigned to the issue.

 To edit an issue: